Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Arc 1 - The Mysteries of Rankhra.md

 		- Populated by Raphaella Sophronia Galani
 			- She is a very shy dragonborn responsible for all of the news and distributions, and lead writer of the journal.
 	- Potion Store in first domain, selling an array of standard potions and such
-		- questgiver for bandit mission (second)
+		- questgiver for bandit mission (SIDEQUEST)
+			- The owner, Benson is a slightly unhinged, bitter shopkeeper with a disdain for the change of population that has recently entered the city.
+			- He will note that since the increase of traders and merchants, visitors of the city have been robbed by an aggressive group of bandits when they leave the city.
+This group is making use of the nocturnal lifestyle of the city and the non-nocturnal lifestyle of visitors to commit crime.
+			- Will ask if the party helps him and rewards the party for their efforts. [[A1 SQ1 - In Plain Daylight]] for further notes.
 	- Artifact and relic store in second domain
-		- story questgiver for Hunter tribe (first)
+		- questgiver for Hunter tribe (STORY QUEST)
 		- ran by former Badawi tribe member, Benson.
 			- Same guy as the one who was at the temple and who teld the party about Janib'Rankhra
 			- Explores sites of interest and the general area around the desert and around Cornucopia streak together with his assistant, looking for ancient relics
 			- Sells relics of varying degrees of importance.
 He sells a Badawi statue, a finely decorated mirror which shows a slightly warped reflection of oneself, and other concept-related artifacts.
 			- Knows mostly about the background information of the Badawi statue (ehich gets recognised by the party btw)
 			- Hunter rolls for insight, gets a VERY strong feeling that the party must go there.
-	- Shoka Engineering Collective (allowed in the waiting room but seeing NPCs who have been waiting for literal days).
+	- Shoka Engineering Collective in Centroscopia (allowed in the waiting room but seeing NPCs who have been waiting for literal days).
 They will not be allowed entry into the building.

 **Travel**